Canon 1100D vs Olympus E-M1 II

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.

 Review summary: Canon 1100D vs Olympus E-M1 II